Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1EnvVar
 ### Properties
 * **name**: string (Required): Name of the environment variable.
 Must be a C_IDENTIFIER.
-* **value**: string: Variable references $(VAR_NAME) are expanded using the previous defined environment variables in the container and any service environment variables.
+* **value**: string: Variable references $(VAR_NAME) are expanded using the previously defined environment variables in the container and any service environment variables.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
-The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
+Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. "$$(VAR_NAME)" will produce the string literal "$(VAR_NAME)".
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Defaults to "".
 * **valueFrom**: [IoK8SApiCoreV1EnvVarSource](#iok8sapicorev1envvarsource): EnvVarSource represents a source for the value of an EnvVar.

 ## IoK8SApiCoreV1EnvVarSource